Professor, Art History

 Teaching Specialization: Contemporary Art and History of Photography

-Professor Hershberger teaches a wide range of graduate and undergraduate courses including first-year surveys of Western art, junior- and senior-level classes on modern art, contemporary art, modern architecture, and the history of photography, and a variety of graduate seminars.
-All of his courses are online at http://personal.bgsu.edu/~aehersh.
+Professor Hershberger teaches a wide range of undergraduate and graduate courses, including first-year art history surveys, junior- and senior-level classes on modern art, contemporary art, modern architecture, and the history of photography, and a variety of graduate seminars on those and related topics.

 Areas of Research/Artistic Focus